-- (a) Management may not be able to manage successfully the acquired operations and the integration may place significant demands on management, thereby diverting its attention from existing operations; - (b) Operational, financial and management systems may be incompatible with or inadequate to integrate into Centric Health's systems and management may not be able to utilize acquired systems effectively; - (c) Acquisitions may require substantial financial resources that could otherwise be used in the development of other aspects of the business; - (d) Acquisitions may result in liabilities and contingencies which could be significant to the Company's operations; and - (e) Personnel from Centric Health's acquisitions and its existing businesses may not be integrated as efficiently or at the rate foreseen.
+- (a) Management may not be able to manage successfully the acquired operations and the integration may place significant demands on management, thereby diverting its attention from existing operations; - (b) Operational, financial and management systems may be incompatible with or inadequate to integrate into Centric Health's systems and management may not be able to utilize acquired systems effectively; - (c) Acquisitions may require substantial financial resources that could otherwise be used in the development of other aspects of the business; - (d) Acquisitions may result in liabilities and contingencies which could be significant to the Company's operations; and

+(e) Personnel from Centric Health's acquisitions and its existing businesses may not be integrated as efficiently or at the rate foreseen.

 The acquisition of healthcare-related companies or assets involves a long cost recovery cycle.
-The sales processes for the products that these companies offer are often subject to lengthy customer approval processes.
 Failures by the Company in achieving signed contracts after the investment of significant time and effort in the sales process could have an adverse impact on the Company's operating results.